 This draft proposal is submitted for discussion and revision in the assumption that all concerned want the best for Lolita.
 All lines of inquiry indicate that moving Lolita from Miami to her home in the Pacific NW would provide for her best welfare.

 The underlying assumption, evident throughout this draft proposal and the entire Lolita Retirement Plan, is that the owners of the Miami Seaquarium are responsible for Lolita's welfare, and that by contributing to her retirement planning they will honor her service and demonstrate their affection for her.
-The sustained and willing assistance from trainers, veterinary staff and park management will be essential to ensure Lolita's transport and transition back to her native waters are accomplished as smoothly as possible.
+The sustained and willing assistance from trainers, veterinary staff and park management will be essential to ensure Lolita's health and welfare and successful transition back to her native waters are accomplished as smoothly as possible.
 This proposal is intended to be the basis for substantive discussions and will be subject to suggestions and revisions by representatives of the Miami Seaquarium, the scientific advisory staff of the Lolita Retirement Plan, and officials involved in permitting processes.

 Prepared by Center for Whale Research Friday Harbor, WA 98250 April, 1995